 1→.
 First, navigate to the App Store of your MacBook.

 2→.
 Now tap on the “Updates” section in the App Store.

 3→.
-Then check for the latest available macOS update and download them on your computer.
+Then, download the latest available macOS update on your computer.

 4→.
 Fill in your Apple ID login information when asked and hit enter.